awsdocs/aws-systems-manager-user-guide/doc_source/appconfig-getting-started-cloudwatch-alarms-permissions.md

 1. Choose **Create policy**\.
 The system returns you to the **Policies** page\.

-## Step 2: Create the IAM Role for Rollback Based on CloudWatch Alarms<a name="appconfig-getting-started-cloudwatch-alarms-permissions-role"></a>
+## Step 2: Create the IAM role for rollback based on CloudWatch alarms<a name="appconfig-getting-started-cloudwatch-alarms-permissions-role"></a>

 Use the following procedure to create an IAM role and assign the policy you created in the previous procedure to it\.